rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 >Title proper: <CITE>Blunt's edition of the Nautical almanac and astronomical ephemeris for the year 1815</CITE>

 >Example:
->Title proper: <CITE>Old New York, or, Reminiscences of the past sixty years </CITE>
->Other title information: <CITE> being an enlarged and revised edition of the anniversary discourse delivered before the New York Historical Society … </CITE>
+>Other title information: <CITE>being an enlarged and revised edition of the anniversary discourse delivered before the New York Historical Society (November 17, 1857)</CITE>

 >Example:
->Statement of responsibility relating to title proper: <CITE> nunc iterum non mediocri studio atque diligentia a pluribus mendis purgata </CITE>
+>Other title information: <CITE>nunc iterum non mediocri studio atque diligentia a pluribus mendis purgata</CITE>

 ## 3.21.33 Edition statements with grammatically inseparable information

 <a name="3.21.33.1">3.21.33.1</a> If information pertaining to other elements of the description (e.g., an original title or other information concerning the original work) is grammatically inseparable (see [0.4.92](/DCRMR/general-rules/Transcription/#0492-grammatical-inseparability)) from the [Designation of edition](/DCRMR/edition/Designation-of-edition), transcribe it as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition) (see [1.21.31.1](/DCRMR/title/Title-proper/#1.21.31.1)).
 If illustration statements or statements such as “in two volumes” appear with a [Designation of edition](/DCRMR/edition/Designation-of-edition), transcribe them as they appear (see also [1.23.35.1](/DCRMR/title/Other-title-information/#1.23.35.1)).

 >Example:
-> <CITE>A new edition in two volumes</CITE>
+><CITE>New edition, complete in one volume ; with two hundred wood cuts</CITE>

 ## 3.21.34 Two or more expressions named on the preferred source of information with at least one edition statement

 <a name="3.21.34.1">3.21.34.1</a> If the preferred source of information bears the titles of two or more individual expressions contained in the manifestation, and one or more of these expressions has an edition statement associated with it, do not transcribe as an edition statement.
 Instead, transcribe each edition statement with the title or statement of responsibility to which it pertains.

 >Example:
-><CITE>An examination of Dr. Burnet's theory of the earth  ... / by J. Keill, The second edition corrected and all the figures (25 in number) engraved on copper plates.
-To the whole is Annexed A dissertation on the different figures of celestial bodies, &c ... / by Mons. de Maupertuis </CITE>
+><CITE>An examination of Dr. Burnet’s theory of the earth : with some remarks on Mr. Whiston’s New theory of the earth … / by J. Keill ... ; the second edition corrected and all the figures (25 in number) engraved on copper plates ; to the whole is annexed A dissertation on the different figures of coelestial bodies, &c. … by Mons. de Maupertuis …</CITE>
+>Comment: Information is transcribed in three elements: [Title proper](/DCRMR/title/Title-proper/); [Other title information](/DCRMR/title/Other-title-information/); and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).
+The example is formatted according to ISBD for clarity)

 ## 3.21.35 Edition statements relating to issues or parts